 McGrath, S., Tortorici, M., Drouin, L., Solanki, S., Vidler, L., Westwood, I., Gimeson, P., Van Montfort, R. & Hoelder, S.

 (2017).
 Structure-Enabled Discovery of a Stapled Peptide Inhibitor to Target the Oncogenic Transcriptional Repressor TLE1.
-Chemistry,
+Chemistry - a european journal,

 Bavetsias, V., Lanigan, R.M., Ruda, G.F., Atrash, B., McLaughlin, M.G., Tumber, A., Mok, N.Y., Le Bihan, Y.-., Dempster, S., Boxall, K.J., et al.

 (2016).
 8-Substituted Pyrido[3,4-d]pyrimidin-4(3H)-one Derivatives As Potent, Cell Permeable, KDM4 (JMJD2) and KDM5 (JARID1) Histone Lysine Demethylase Inhibitors.
 Journal of medicinal chemistry,